hrshil72/Google-Clone/README.md

 - Material UI
 - Firebase

-## How to Run Locally
+## How to Run Locally with Vite

 1. Clone the repository
 2. Navigate to the project directory
 3. Run `npm install` to install dependencies
-4. Run `npm start` to start the development server
+4. Run `npm run dev` to start the Vite development server
-5. Open your browser and visit `http://localhost:3000`
+5. Open your browser and visit `http://localhost:5173`

 ## Contributing